Foundation / Corporation

-- Reduce the number of women “lost to follow‐up;”
+- A reduction in the number of women “lost to follow‐up;”

-- Reduce time from abnormal screening to diagnostic procedures;
+- A reduction in time from abnormal screening to diagnostic procedures;

-- Reduce time from diagnostic resolution to treatment;
+- A reduction in time from diagnostic resolution to treatment;

 Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified within this RFA.
 If a project includes other health issues along with breast cancer, such as a breast and cervical cancer project, funding may only be requested for the breast cancer portion.

 Funds may be requested for the following types of expenses, provided they are directly attributable to the project:

 - Consultants/ Sub-contracts